jumperalex/webGui/README.md

 installplg webGui-latest.plg
 ```

-Now open the server webGui in your browser.
+If you have any other plugins installed, reboot your server; otherwise, just bring up the webGui in your browser.

 #### Re-install